News/Social Media > Bank for news > Newsletters and Press Releases

 Call for Honorary Members

 The board annually review nominations for honorary membership.
 Current Honorary members can be viewed here.
-The criteria for consideration can be found as a link at the base of the webpage, i
+The criteria for consideration can be found as a link at the base of the webpage, it’s a general convention that existing board members are not nominated.

 Please send a testimonial by Thursday 29 November at 5pm to the office on cpa@compulsorypurchaseassociation.org for those that you feel should be considered.